Manchester United F.C. 8–2 Arsenal F.C.: Aftermath

 In a poll conducted by broadcaster Sky Sports in 2017, United supporters voted it as the club's greatest ever match in the Premier League.

-Despite the strength of the victory, Manchester United went on to have a trophyless season, though they came close to winning the league, finishing level with Manchester City on 89 points; the league title was decided by goal difference for the first time, with Manchester City taking the title thanks to an eight-goal advantage over their city rivals.
+Despite the strength of the victory, Manchester United went on to have a trophyless season, though they came close to winning the league, finishing level with Manchester City on 89 points; the league title was decided by goal difference for the first time, with Manchester City taking the title thanks to a last minute winner by Sergio Agüero over QPR to give City a dramatic 3-2 comeback win and an eight-goal advantage over their city rivals.
 Arsenal finished in third place on 70 points.